ruifig/czspas/docs/API.md

 void cancel();
 ```

 Cancels all outstanding asynchronous operations.
-The handlers for the cancelled operations will be passed the *Error::Code::Cancelled* error.
+The handler for each cancelled operation will be invoked with the  *Error::Code::Aborted* error.

 ## <a id="acceptor-getservice">Acceptor::getService</a>